AlexCai2019/Cartoland/README.md

 ```
 java -jar Cartoland.jar <token>
 ```
-Replace the <token> argument with your own token of you bot.
-Make sure you have your required folders and files.
+Replace the <token> argument with your own token of your bot.
+You must make sure you have required folders and files.